 Why is the red on a monitor different from exactly the same red printed on paper?
 It’s simple: put the paper in front of the monitor.
 The two shades of red are exactly the same.
 Like this.
 And now you’re completely darkening the room.
 What do you see?
 The red on the monitor is still red.
 And exactly the same red on paper?
 This is black now.
 Why is that?
 Very simple:

 A monitor adds light, i.e. spectral components, to the existing ambient light.
 If you see red on a monitor, it is because the monitor actively emits red light.

 And now the paper: When do you see red on paper?
 Exactly when white light falls on the paper, for example through a window or a lamp.
-And when do you see the color red on paper?
+And when do you see the colour red on paper?

 One colour, two completely different ways of production.
-And this is exactly where the color calibration and the proof start.
+And this is exactly where the colour calibration and the proof start.
 The strategy?
 Fairs.
 And this under fixed conditions and not with the human eye, but with “incorruptible” technology.

-Another measuring device can emit neutral white light onto a paper and measure the reflected color.
+Another measuring device can emit neutral white light onto a paper and measure the reflected colour.
 Depending on the printing process and paper, the ink looks completely different, but the meter again sees “how much” ink the print can represent and “how wrong” the print represents ink.
 And if your computer knows this, it can correct it.
 And: